Israeli military confirms it hit Syrian nuclear site in 2007 - Philly

 Although Israel was widely believed to have been behind the Sept.
 6, 2007, airstrike, it has never before commented publicly on it.

 Israel's involvement has been one of its most closely held secrets, and it was not immediately clear why Israel decided to go public now.
-The military would not comment on its reasoning, but the move could be related to the upcoming memoir of former Prime Minister Ehud Olmert, who ordered the strike and has hinted about it for years, or it could be meant as a warning to archenemy Iran, which is active in Syria.
+The military would not comment on its reasoning, but the move could be related to the upcoming memoir of former Prime Minister Ehud Olmert, who ordered the strike and has hinted about it for years.
+It could also be meant as a warning to archenemy Iran, which is deeply involved in Syria's conflict.

+"The motivation of our enemies has grown in recent years, but so too the might of the Israeli military," Defense Minister Avigdor Lieberman said Wednesday.
+"Everyone in the Middle East would do well to internalize this equation."

 Israel and Syria have always been bitter enemies.
 Throughout Syria's seven-year civil war, Israel has carried out well over 100 airstrikes, most believed to have been aimed at suspected weapons shipments destined for the Iranian-backed Hezbollah militant group.
 Both Iran and Hezbollah are allied with Syrian President Bashar Assad.